Checklist Best Practices

 - Map the landscape.
 Take a look at your product with your team, and determine your activation goal, and the major actions users have to take to achieve it.

-- List it out.
+List it out.
 Take the the top 3 – 5 actions new users should do in your app to reach your goal.
 We don't recommend more than five (okay, maybe six) items per checklist—the larger the number of tasks, the less likely it will be for users to complete them all, or even attempt to begin.
 Keep it as simple as possible for your product.
+The example below is a checklist we use to onboard our users with 4 simple items that we identified as key actions.

 - Prompt the user to learn by doing!
 It’s more impactful and builds user confidence.
 Think about how an item on the checklist can be used to engage the user in performing an action.
 While reading about a product feature is helpful, trying it out is even more valuable.
 Remember, each checklist item can either link to a new page within your platform, or trigger a new flow to further explain a feature and how to use it.